Databento APIdatabento.com ↗

 Does Databento have an official developer API?+

-What does get_timeseries actually return, and what schemas are available without a paid key?+
+What does `get_timeseries` actually return, and are tick-level schemas supported?+